Natural Justice and Types of bias

 Natural justice is also known as universal justice, substantial justice, or fair play in action.
 It is an essential concept of divine law, which is based on the law of equity.
 Its importance can be assumed to be reflected in every statute or enactment by promoting equity among parties, which means equal treatment and opportunity.

-Even if we go back to the ancient era during the reign of Adam and Kautilya Arthashastra, the rule of law has had his stamp of natural justice, which makes it social justice.
-It was said that the king should shower justice as water flows out from fountains; that is without any bias and must fall into everyone’s hand.
+Even if we go back to the ancient era during the reign of Adam and Kautilya Arthashastra, the rule of law has had its stamp of natural justice, which makes it social justice.
+It was said that the king should shower justice as water flows out from fountains; that is, without any bias and must fall into everyone’s hand.

 Bare Act PDFs